AI Ethics: An Empirical Study on the Views of Practitioners and Lawmakers: Introduction

-Extensively, the ethically aligned AI system should meet the following three components through the entire life cycle \cite{AR2}: 1) the proposed AI system should comply with all the applicable laws and regulations, 2) adhere to ethical principles and values, and 3) should be technically and socially robust.
-To the best of our knowledge, no empirical study is conducted that cover and explore the above three core components based on the data collected from industrial practitioners and lawmakers.
-For instance, Vakkuri et al. \cite{AR4} conducted a survey study to determine industrial perceptions based only on four AI ethics principles, Lu et al.\cite{AR12} conducted interviews with researchers and practitioners to understand the AI ethics principles implications and the motivation for rooting these principles in the design practices.
+Extensively, the ethically aligned AI system should meet the following three components through the entire life cycle \cite{AR2}: 1) compliance with all the applicable laws and regulations, 2) adherence to ethical principles and values, and 3) technical and social robustness.
+To the best of our knowledge, there is a dearth of empirical study to uncover the above core components in the view of industrial practitioners and lawmakers.
+For instance, as will be elaborated in Section 7, Vakkuri et al. \cite{AR4} conducted a survey study to determine industrial perceptions based only on four AI ethics principles.
+Lu et al.\cite{AR12} conducted interviews with researchers and practitioners to understand the AI ethics principles implications and the motivation for rooting these principles in the design practices.
 Similarly, Leikas et al. \cite{AR5} mainly focused on AI ethics guidelines.
+Given the lack of empirical studies exploring principles and challenges associated with AI ethics, we strive to answer the following research questions:

+\textbf{\underline{Rationale}}: \textbf{RQ1} aims to digest the perceptions of practitioners and lawmakers to empirically evaluate the systematic literature review (SLR) study based identified AI ethics principles and challenges \cite{AR13}.
+The answer to \textbf{RQ1} provides a better understanding of the most common AI ethics principles and challenges with respect to practitioners and lawmakers point of views.

+\textbf{\underline{Rationale}}: \textbf{RQ2} aims to measure the severity impacts of challenging factors across AI ethics principles.
+The answer to \textbf{RQ2} would inform practitioners for the most severe challenges before initiating the AI ethics activities.

+\textbf{\underline{Rationale}}: The empirical data were collected from two types of populations (practitioners and lawmakers).
+The answer to \textbf{RQ3} would portray a better understanding of significant differences between the opinion of targeted populations for AI ethics principles and challenges.

-In this study, insights are provided by encapsulating the views and opinions of practitioners and lawmakers regarding the AI ethics principles and challenges by collecting survey data from 99 respondents across 20 different countries.
+To address these RQs, we conducted a survey study by encapsulating the views and opinions of practitioners and lawmakers regarding AI ethics principles and challenges by collecting data from 99 respondents across 20 different countries.